Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-09-09-sundried-focaccia.md

 #### Abstract

-A recipe for a simple sourdough focaccia with toppings reminiscent of pizza.
+A recipe for a simple no-knead sourdough focaccia with toppings reminiscent of pizza.

 #### Materials